 Paul’s time in Papua New Guinea further cemented his focus on practical health and safety measures.
 His employer’s risk management processes were world-class and Highland Helicopters works to an equally robust and sensible health, safety and risk policy.

-Highland Helicopters co-owner Kirsty Williams is responsible for the “back room” work that keeps the operation humming.
+Highland Helicopters co-owner Kirsty Williams is responsible for the “backroom” work that keeps the operation humming.
+Kirsty is the General Manager, Safety Manager and Office Administrator.

-With the establishment of Highland Helicopters, Kirsty’s great people skills, high levels of organisation and attention to detail see her fill the administration and office support roles comfortably.
+With the establishment of Highland Helicopters, Kirsty’s great people skills, high levels of organisation and attention to detail see her fill the business management and office support roles comfortably.